 What is an Article 4 Direction?

-The District Council will introduce an Article 4 Direction that will apply to the village of Kegworth (as identified on Map 1: Proposed Article 4 Direction Boundary (Kegworth)) for the conversion of family housing to small HMOs.
+The District Council has introduced an Article 4 Direction that applies to the village of Kegworth (as identified on Map 1: Proposed Article 4 Direction Boundary (Kegworth)) for the conversion of family housing to small HMOs.

 What are the implications of the Article 4 Direction?

-Once the Article 4 Direction comes into force on 19 February 2021 planning permission will be required within Kegworth before a single family dwelling house can be converted into a small house in multiple occupation (Class C4 Use).
+Once the Article 4 Direction came into force on 19 February 2021 planning permission is required within Kegworth before a single family dwelling house can be converted into a small house in multiple occupation (Class C4 Use).